liviucotfas/ase-web-and-cloud-applications-security/05 - MVCStore - Controllers, Actions, Views.md

     ```

 ##  4. <a name='UpdatingtheView'></a>Updating the View
-3. The `Index `action method passes the collection of `Product` objects from the repository to the `View` method, which means these objects will be the view model that Razor uses when it generates HTML content from the view.
+3. The `Index` action method passes the collection of `Product` objects from the service to the `View` method, which means these objects will be the view model that Razor uses when it generates HTML content from the view.
 Make the changes to the view shown below to generate content using the `Product` view model objects.

     ```CSHTML
-    @model IQueryable<Product>
+    @model IEnumerable<Product>

     @foreach (var p in Model ??
 Enumerable.Empty<Product>()) {
         <div>
             <h3>@p.Name</h3>
-            @p.Description
             <h4>@p.Price.ToString("c")</h4>
         </div>
     }